KuroiLight/What-Is-This/README.md

 ============
 What-Is-This (or wit) is a simple fast system information script written in perl, for linux.

+Very much a work in progress, needs bug reports and portability testing.

 ### Feature Progress

  - [x] distro and kernel